asibin/networktoolsapi/README.md

 * ipcalc: calculates IP subnets based on netmask, also returns basic IP data, can print all IPs in range with `?iplist`

 **Disclaimer:** standard nmap limitations apply here!
 This is a service on public IP it **can not** access local networks behind firewalls.

+In order to have geoip available you need to download Maxmind's databases and put them into `networktoolsapi/static/data` folder as `GeoIPCity.dat` and `GeoIPISP.dat`.
+Please note that GeoIP ISP database is not free and is part of the MaxMind's paid tier, however if you don't want to use paid tier you can use `GeoLite ASN` database to get at least ASN number of the ISP.
+There are a few different ways to get ISP name from ASN, if you want to add this functionality submit a pull request.
+Change filename in `settings.py` under `ISP_MMDB_LOCATION` to use different database.
+This project defaults to free databases but is easily used with paid ones.

 Just install requirements from requirements file:

 ```bash